Word-of-Mouth/laptop-1/README.md

 * [Virtualenv] for creating isolated Python environments (via [pyenv] if it is installed)
 * [Virtualenvwrapper] for extending Virtualenv (via [pyenv] if it is installed)
 * [Zsh] as your shell
+* [Docker for Mac] for managing containers on your Mac.

 [Bundler]: http://bundler.io/
 [CloudApp]: http://getcloudapp.com/